telliott99/SimpleView/SimpleView.md

 Now revert that change.

 Life will be better with a Window Controller.
-If we make the new .swift file, Xcode will make the corresponding .xib file for us.
+If we create the new .swift file, Xcode will make the corresponding .xib file for us.

-Select the View *folder* in the Project view.
+Select the SimpleView *folder* in the Project view.

 Now do:  **File > New > File >**